locomotivecms/wagon/README.md

 # LocomotiveCMS::Wagon

-Wagon is the officiel site generator for the LocomotiveCMS engine powered by all the efficient and modern HTML development tools (Haml, SASS, Compass, Less).
+Wagon is the official site generator for the LocomotiveCMS engine powered by all the efficient and modern HTML development tools (Haml, SASS, Compass, Less).

 ## Documentation